-Whilst many still believe that there is a mental health stigma in the workplace, often causing people struggling to attempt to carry on with their work.
+Whilst many still believe that there is a mental health stigma in the workplace, often causing people to struggle to attempt to carry on with their work.
 This is due to feeling like they are unable to take time off due to mental health

 Why do we need them?

-One in four workers suffer with some form mental health issues during their time of work.
+One in four workers suffers from some form of mental health issues during their time at work.
 From depression to anxiety to living with a mental health disorder such as bipolar or schizophrenia.

 Mental health issues such as anxiety, stress and depression are becoming the largest reason for sick days in the UK.
 Over 91 million days of work are lost per year due to mental health.

-Yet, while there are mandatory schemes in place to handle all physical first aid at the workplace it is not yet compulsory to have a mental health first aider on the premises of any work site.
+Yet, while there are mandatory schemes in place to handle all physical first aid at the workplace it is not yet compulsory to have a mental health first aider.
 Nor for any member of staff to receive training on the topic.

 What does a mental health first aider do?